 Welcome!
 I am originally from Québec City, Canada, and after almost 10 years in the States I am back in this beautiful city.

 I obtained my Ph.D. in 2011 from the Robotics Institute, in the School of Computer Science at Carnegie Mellon University, where I was advised by Alyosha Efros and Srinivas Narasimhan.
 I then spent a year as a Computer Vision Scientist at Tandent, Inc., followed by another year as a Post-Doc at Disney Research, Pittsburgh.
-I am now an assistant professor in the Electrical and Computer Engineering Department of Laval University, Quebec.
+I’m now an Associate Professor in the Electrical and Computer Engineering Department at Université Laval.

 I do research in computer vision, machine learning, AR and VR.
 In particular, I am interested in exploring how understanding the illumination conditions in images can help us interpreting and synthesizing them better.

 Want to know more?
 Do one (or many, or all) of the following:

 |May 4, 2020||Participation in an article from Scientific American on a recent paper from Park et al. at UW.|

 |May 1, 2020||New students joining the lab: Cyril Blanc at the M.S. level, as well as two undergraduate students for remote internships this summer, Pascal Audet and Dominique Piché-Meunier.
 Welcome!|

 |Apr 10, 2020||Our CVPR paper got accepted as an oral!
 All details are available here.|

 |Jan 5, 2020||Two new graduate students joining our lab at the M.S. level this semester: Luca Blanchout and Yohan Poirier-Giner.
 Welcome!|

 |Dec 28, 2019||Our new TPAMI paper Single Day Outdoor Photometric Stereo is now published.|